 The Corporation is mandated with distributing and selling liquor in the Province of Manitoba.
-In addition to all Liquor Mart and Liquor Mart Express locations operated by the Corporation, the retail network in the province includes privately owned liquor vendors located throughout rural Manitoba, duty-free stores, privately owned beer vendors, and specialty wine stores.
-This model provides a balance of private and public retailers while ensuring Manitoba consumers enjoy uniform pricing throughout the province.
+In addition to all Liquor Mart and Liquor Mart Express locations operated by the Corporation, the retail network in the province includes private retailers comprised of liquor vendors located throughout rural Manitoba, duty-free stores, beer vendors, and specialty wine stores.
+This model provides Manitobans with convenient access to a broad range of products.

-Liquor Operations earned comprehensive income of \$320.7 million in 2020/21, an increase of \$36.8 million or 13.0% over the \$283.9 million earned last year.
+Liquor Operations earned comprehensive income of \$316.4 million in the year, a decrease of \$4.3 million or 1.3% from the \$320.7 million earned in the prior year.